Incarceration in California: ICE detention centers

 Per a Congressional mandate that first appeared in the Department of Homeland Security Appropriations Act of 2010, ICE must maintain at least 34,000 detention beds in total across the country.
 ICE detention facilities in California contribute 3,515 mandatory beds to that mandate.
 As of August 22, 2020, ICE facilities in California had an average daily population of 3,118.

 State incarceration

 State prisons

-The California Department of Corrections and Rehabilitation (CDCR) operates 35 prisons in California, with a design capacity of 85,083 incarcerated people.
-CDCR both owns and operates 34 of the state prisons; it additionally operates California City Correctional Facility, a prison leased from CoreCivic.
+The California Department of Corrections and Rehabilitation (CDCR) owns and operates 31 adult prisons in California, with a design capacity of 85,083 incarcerated people.

 The state's prison medical care system has been in receivership since 2006, when a federal court ruled in Plata v.
 Brown that the state failed to provide a constitutional level of medical care to its prisoners.
 Since 2009, the state has been under court order to reduce prison overcrowding to no higher than 137.5% of total design capacity.